Subrata-Rajak/Gitty-Backend/readme.md

-# Project Title
+# Gitty Backend

-A brief description of your Node.js backend project.
+This is the backend written in nodjs for the app Gitty.

 ## Table of Contents